History & Literary Arts, Library, and Archives

 NHCC Book Club (more info below)

 La Canoa Legacy Talks (Archives) – 2017-2019 – A partnership between the HLA and UNM’s Center for Regional Studies, monthly (September-May) talks by Hispanic/Latino academic and community researchers with long-standing and distinguished records of research and teaching about New Mexico and the region.
 (View previous La Canoa talks)

 The NHCC Library holds over 13,700 titles.
-We have a large Latinx poetry collection of over 700 titles; children’s bilingual books; popular novels by Latinx authors; history materials encompassing the US Southwest, Central and South America, the Caribbean, and the Iberian Peninsula.
+We have a large Latinx poetry collection of over 700 titles; children’s bilingual books; popular novels by Latinx authors; history books and materials encompassing the US Southwest, Central and South America, the Caribbean, and the Iberian Peninsula.
 We also hold numerous volumes of literature from the international Hispanic diaspora.

 NHCC Foundation Members are able to check out books from the NHCC Library.